Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

-\textit{Model}--- The Kagome Rydberg atom array is composed of the two-level atoms individually trapped by optical tweezer lights.
-The ground state $\ket{g}$ can be coupled to the Rydberg state $\ket{r}$ via a two-photon process with site-independent tunable Rabi frequency $\Omega_i$ and detuning $\Delta_i$.
-Atoms in the Rydberg state feel the long-range repulsive interaction with a Van der Waals (VdW) type form $V_{ij}=V/R_{ij}^6$, and the strength of $V$ can be adjusted by changing the lattice spacing.
+\textbf{\textit{Model}}--- The Rydberg atom array provides an ideal quantum simulator with fine tunability, high flexibility, high precision, and excellent scalability \cite{Rydberg_Many-body,Rydberg_Single,Rydberg_chain,Rydberg_longr,Rydberg_nature1,Rydberg_nature2}.
+Individual Rydberg atoms (e.g. $^{87}$Rb) can be trapped using optical tweezers and arranged into defect-free arrays.
+The array is programmable with the help of the spatial light modulator and acousto-optical deflectors, so the geometry of the lattice can be adjusted with very high flexibility.
+The ground state $\ket{g}$ (e.g. $|5$S$_{1/2}\rangle$) can be coupled to the Rydberg state $\ket{r}$ (e.g. $|70$S$_{1/2}\rangle$) via a two-photon process (e.g. lasers at 420 nm and 1,013 nm) with site-independent tunable Rabi frequency $\Omega_i$ and detuning $\Delta_i$.
+This optical addressability enables exquisite quantum control over the quantum many-body system.
+Atoms in the Rydberg state feel the long-range repulsive interaction with a Van der Waals (VdW) type form $V_{ij}=V/R_{ij}^6$, where $V=C_6/a_0^6$ if $R_{ij}$ chooses lattice spacing $a_0$ as the units.
+Then, the strength of $V$ can be adjusted by changing the lattice spacing or the principal quantum number.
+These strong interactions are a hallmark of Rydberg physics, reaching macroscopic scales and facilitating complex collective phenomena.
 Then, the Hamiltonian can be expressed as follows:

 where $\sigma^x_i=\ket{g}_i\bra{r}_i+\ket{r}_i\bra{g}_i$ denotes the exciting process and $n_i=\ket{r}_i\bra{r}_i$ is the density operator of atom in Rydberg state.
-The model above can be mapped into the extended quantum transverse Ising model by implementing the following transformation $n_i\leftrightarrow(\sigma^{z}_i+1)/2$.
+The model above can be mapped into the extended quantum transverse Ising model by implementing the following transformation $n_i\leftrightarrow(\sigma^{z}_i+1)/2$, and the hardcore boson degree of freedom of Rydberg atom $|g\rangle$ and $|r\rangle$ are mapped to the spin half $|\downarrow\rangle$ and $\uparrow\rangle$, respectively.
 Then, the VdW potential term plays the role of Ising interaction, and the Rabi frequency and detuning correspond to the transverse and longitudinal magnetic field.
-When taking $\Delta=V$ with lattice space $a_0$ set to one, the leading contribution of the diagonal term can be rewritten as $\frac{V}{2}\sum_k(\sum_{i\in \triangle_k}n_i-1)^2$ which indicates only one atom in each triangle can be excited to the Rydberg state.
-If further long-range repulsive interactions are considered, the degeneracy can be lifted so that the ground state becomes the stripe phase in which the atoms in one of three sublattices are fully excited (see Fig.\ref{fig01}).
+When taking $\Delta=V$, the leading contribution of the diagonal term can be rewritten as $\frac{V}{2}\sum_k(\sum_{i\in \triangle_k}n_i-1)^2$, which indicates only one atom in each triangle can be excited to the Rydberg state.
+As shown in Fig.\ref{fig01}(d), to eliminate the next-nearest-neighbor repulsive interaction $V_2$, the degeneracy is lifted so that the ground state changes into the stripe phase.